 Essentially, I’ll be talking about how to become a digital nomad, and how to figure out if this is the path that’s right for you!
 If you’ve ever wondered how to become a digital nomad (or what the heck that even is) I hope this gives you the roadmap you’re looking for to make it happen!

 If you’re there though, it means the thought of becoming a digital nomad has at least crossed your mind.
+And with the state of the world in 2020, it’s probably made you crave a change of scenery.
 Maybe you’ve seen someone lounging poolside working on their laptop.
 Maybe you noticed that someone was working from the beach (I’m guilty of posting about that) but, the reality….

 Is actually quite a bit different.